-Daniel Kuritzkes is Professor of Medicine at Harvard Medical School and Chief of the Division of Infectious Diseases at Brigham and Women’s Hospital in Boston, Massachusetts.
+Daniel Kuritzkes is the Harriet Ryan Albee Professor of Medicine at Harvard Medical School and Chief of the Division of Infectious Diseases at Brigham and Women’s Hospital in Boston, Massachusetts.
 He received his B.S. and M.S. degrees from Yale University and his M.D. from Harvard Medical School.
-Dr. Kuritzkes has published more than 300 research articles, reviews and book chapters on antiretroviral therapy and drug resistance in HIV-1 infection.
-He has chaired several multicenter studies of HIV therapy and is a member of the U.S. Department of Health and Human Services panel on guidelines for antiretroviral therapy.
-He has served on numerous NIH committees and editorial boards, and previously served as Chair of the HIV Medicine Association Board of Directors.
-He currently serves as Principal Investigator and Chair of the AIDS Clinical Trials Group, and as an Associate Editor of the Journal of Infectious Diseases.
-His research interests focus on antiretroviral therapy, drug resistance, and HIV eradication.
+Dr. Kuritzkes has published extensively on antiretroviral therapy and drug resistance in HIV-1 infection.
+He has chaired several multicenter studies of HIV therapy and previously chaired the AIDS Clinical Trials Group.
+He served as a member of the NIH Office of AIDS Research Advisory Council and as a member of the U.S. Department of Health and Human Services panel on guidelines for antiretroviral therapy.
+He has been a member of several editorial boards and serves an Associate Editor of the Journal of Infectious Diseases.
+His research interests focus on HIV therapeutics, antiretroviral drug resistance, and HIV eradication.